-The Sichuan Pepper is not actually a pepper.
-It’s the lemon-flavored, numbing berry of the Prickly Ash Tree (Zanthoxylum simulans).
+The Sichuan Pepper is actually the lemon-flavored, numbing berry of the Prickly Ash Tree (Zanthoxylum simulans).

-Sichuan Peppers are not like chile peppers and not pungent like black peppers.
-Instead, when eaten, Sichuan peppers are numbing and tingling or “buzzing” on the tongue.
+Sichuan Peppers cause a numbing and tingling or “buzzing” on the tongue.
 This effect is created by a substance in the berries called hydroxy-α-sanshool.

-In regards to flavor, the berries have notes of pepper, lemon and wood.
+Flavor-wise, the berries have notes of pepper, lemon, and wood.

 Here is a list of other Zanthoxylum berries around the world: